cross-seed/cross-seed.org/docs/basics/getting-started.md

 sidebar_position: 0
 ---

+## Introduction

+Cross-seeding is the term used for downloading a torrent from one tracker and then using that data to seed across different trackers.
+Generally, this is not against the rules, but you should always check and abide by your trackers' rules.

+Since you already have the torrent's files, this results in zero download and instant seeding.
+This is a great way to build ratio (especially on your new trackers) and contribute to the torrenting community.

-Here we will install `cross-seed` and run our first search.
+Now we will install `cross-seed` and run our first search.

 ## Installation